 Step 10.
 Stand Up

 Learning how to stand up on the surfboard is a significant achievement for beginners.
 This part is where bodysurfing and practice popping up pays a lot.

 Standing up on the surfboard starts just like when you try to pop up, only this time, instead of staying in a prone position, you stand on the board.
 Most times, beginners fall very quickly.
-Some surfers’ trick is to put the knees down before getting up.
+Some surfers’ trick is to put their knees down before getting up.

 Remember, squatting and getting low on the surfboard helps with stability, allowing you to stand longer.

 As soon as you can paddle into a wave, pop into a standing position on your surfboard, and ride it until the momentum loses, you should be able to turn in the tide to stay ahead of the whitewater.

 To do this, you must, to some extent, shift your body weight onto the board’s edge on the side of the direction you are turning—for instance, your right rail to turn right.
 Do the shifting of the weight subtly since a surfboard on moving water can be very unstable.

 Begin steering your surfboard in the wave’s direction the instant you pop up so that you won’t get caught in the whitewater.
 Then again, when in the wave’s green area, try to hang around to the whitewater no avoid losing energy and speed.

 The ability to paddle out through large-sized waves and whitewater is one significant aspect of learning how to surf.
 To paddle out, the crucial skills you need to master are intense paddling and duck diving.